JetBrains/amper/docs/Documentation.md

 ```

 All dependencies by default are not accessible from the dependent code.
-In order to make a dependency visible to a dependent Module, you need to explicitly mark it as `exported` (aka Gradle API-dependency).
+In order to make a dependency visible to a dependent module, you need to explicitly mark it as `exported` (aka Gradle API-dependency).

 ```yaml
 dependencies: